What is the law on cannabis in the UK?

 The Home Office stated that this meant “that senior clinicians will be able to prescribe the medicines to patients with an exceptional clinical need”.
 The new regulations provided for a definition of cannabis-based medicines and set out that only doctors on the General Medical Council’s specialist register could prescribe these medicines.

 In mid 2019, formal permission was given for the NHS to prescribe cannabis based medicines to treat Lennox Gastuat and Dravet syndrome.
-Clinical trials showed the cannabis based medications reduced the associated seizures that came with these conditions.
+Clinical trials showed the medicinal cannabis reduced the associated seizures that came with these conditions.

-In November 2019, the National Institute for Health and Social Care Excellence (NICE) published guidance on prescribing cannabis-based medicinal products for people with intractable nausea and vomiting, chronic pain, spasticity and severe treatment-resistant epilepsy.
+In November 2019, the National Institute for Health and Social Care Excellence (NICE) published guidance on prescribing medical marijuana products for people with intractable nausea and vomiting, chronic pain, spasticity and severe treatment-resistant epilepsy.

 In what countries is cannabis use legal?